pdn4kd/reimagined-palm-tree/README.md

 The future of rvrms.py

 #### rvrms_batch.py
 Convert observations found in dispatch_scheduler to radial velocities.
 Currently more proof of concept than anything else.
+Will integrate into the dispatch_sechduler.